Updated July 17, 2023

 Example of Bearer Bonds

 Let us take an example where an investor purchases bearer bonds for $500 value from an XYZ company at the coupon rate of 9%.
 The XYZ company will pay a fixed interest of $45 ($500* 9%) to investors.
 For collecting interest, an investor will have to tear the coupon leaf from the bond papers and present it to the agent of the company or bank.
 And anyone else on behalf of the investor can also collect the coupon payment.
-In case of theft also, the company would not ask any question and will pay the bearer any interest or redemption amount.
+In case of theft also, the company would not ask any questions and will pay the bearer any interest or redemption amount.

 Uses of Bearer Bonds